alf-tool/alf-doc/doc/blog/2014-12-03-what-would-a-functional-sql-look-like.md

 (project attrList) ((restrict predicate) ((join sp) s))
 ```

 This kind of expression has a special form, since every function abstraction takes only one argument.
-This is reminiscent of lambda calculus.
+This is reminiscent of lambda calculus, that we might use to define the evaluation semantics of the language very precisely (I won't, at least not in this post).

 ## Signatures for Relational Operators

-The functional expression above suggests precise definitions for the relational operators (with inspiration from Haskell this time).
-Let introduce some notations first:
+The functional expression above suggests precise signatures for the relational operators (with inspiration from Haskell this time).
+Let me introduce some notations first:

 * let `[N]` denote the type 'set of attribute names' ; `N` will denote one of such sets, e.g. `[:sid, :name]`
 * let `{H}` denote the type 'tuples with heading `H`' ; `H` will denote such heading.